 Being a typewriter is not as easy as it looks.
-Surrounded by books cently replaced by a computer, OLIVETTI has been forgotten by the lived with for years.
-The Brindles have become busy creatures: Felix and their children put the extra in extra curriculars, and Ernest, their reclusive, guarded twelve year old, goes off alone to read his collection of Oxford English Dictionaries.
+Surrounded by books (notorious attention hogs) and recently replaced by a computer, OLIVETTI has been forgotten by the Brindle family-the humans he's lived with for years.
+The Brindles have become busy creatures: Felix and Beatrice work constantly, three of their children put the extra in extra curriculars, and Ernest, their reclusive, guarded twelve year old, goes off alone to read his collection of Oxford English Dictionaries.
 The least they could do was remember OLIVETTI once in a while, since he remembers every single word they've typed on him.
 It's a thankless job, keeping memories alive.
-OLIVETTI gets a rare glimpse of action from Beatrice, his used- to-be most frequent visitor-only for her to drop him off at Heartland Pawn Shop and leave him helplessly behind.
+OLIVETTI gets a rare glimpse of action from Beatrice, his used-to-be most frequent visitor-only for her to drop him off at Heartland Pawn Shop and leave him helplessly behind.
 It isn't until Ernest spots him in the shop window that OLIVETTI learns Beatrice has mysteriously gone missing.
 OLIVETTI believes he can help find her and prove he's more than just some pawn.
 He breaks the only rule of his 'kind' and types back to Ernest, divulging Beatrice's memories stored inside him.